 The general rule is that you need to prove all expenses reported on Schedule C. For example, if you are deducting your electricity costs, you need to prove the actual costs directly related to the mining activity.
 This can be done using a separate electric meter for your mining rig.

 Cryptocurrency received from mining must be reported as income whether you are conducting the mining activity as a business or just a hobby.
-The tax treatment is different for business and hobby mining, and related expenses you are allowed to deduct varies also.
+The tax treatment is different for business and hobby mining, and related expenses you are allowed to deduct vary also.
 If you are mining cryptocurrency today, or you will start mining sometime in the future, you need to consider all the factors discussed in this article when planning your mining operation to understand the possible tax implications.

-If you have a large number of incoming transactions to your wallet or exchange from mining, it will quickly become a difficult task to keep track of all the data and converting the amount received to USD or other fiat currencies.
+If you have a large number of incoming transactions to your wallet or exchange from mining, it will quickly become a difficult task to keep track of all the data and convert the amount received to USD or other fiat currencies.
 Coinpanda is a popular tax solution today and is used by thousands of cryptocurrency miners to automatically keep track of all transactions and effectively reconcile the crypto received to USD, CAD, AUD, or other fiat currencies.
 You can even download a complete income report that breaks down all the details and tells you exactly what you need to report in your tax return.

 You can sign up for a 100% free account by clicking here.